Metrics

 Current Visitors

 How many unique visitors are currently interacting with your site or dapp.
+It includes all visitors who have viewed a page in the last 5 minutes.

-Unique Active Wallets
+Active Wallets

 We also collect other wallet details, such as the wallet address, wallet type, and wallet profiles.